 The key to smooth DIY video production lies in buying good quality equipment, creating a compelling story and optimizing according to the platform.

-Here are some simple DIY video production tips that can help your blog stand out:
+Here are simple DIY video production tips that can help your blog stand out:

 The true power of a video lies in its ability to transform information into an enticing story.
-To ensure that your video doesn’t just get clicked but is also watched till the end, you need to make it memorable.
+To ensure that your YouTube internet video doesn’t just get clicked but is also watched till the end, you need to make it memorable.

 People are more likely to recall a story which educates while entertaining than a video which just focuses on giving information.
 Pick your “How-to”, “DIY”, “5 things to do” posts, weave them into a story and make compelling videos.

 A video comes with a platter of options in terms of style.
 You can go for a whiteboard, live action, animated… the choices are plenty.

 It is crucial that you pick an appropriate style that matches the message you want to deliver.
-Like animated videos can work really well as explainer or tutorial videos for your blog.
+Like animated videos can work really well as an explainer or tutorial videos for your blog.
 And when these videos are placed on landing pages, they can reduce bounce rates by 34%.

 Be careful while choosing your set.
 The set background should reflect the mood and subject of your video.
 If there is a contrast between the video message and the background elements, the user might just get confused when you are creating YouTube videos.

 Use relevant colors.
 Ensure that they are aligned with the message.
 You might want to re-read that chapter on color psychology and how it affects your viewers.
 Plus, using contrasting colors will create visually awkward video frames.

 4) Use a tripod to avoid camera shakes

-A video with great content is very useful but it doesn’t have the same appeal if there are quality issues like blurred images or camera shakes.
+A video with great content is useful, but it doesn’t have the same appeal if there are quality issues like blurred images or camera shakes.
 Compromising video quality because the video is DIY is a mistake.

-For instance, a lot of people skip the tripod simply because they think that it adds “personalization”.
+For instance, many people skip the tripod because they think it adds “personalization”.
 But this is often seen in a negative light.